Ephrem the Syrian: Veneration as a saint

 Soon after Ephrem's death, legendary accounts of his life began to circulate.
 One of the earlier "modifications" is the statement that Ephrem's father was a pagan priest of Abnil or Abizal.
 However, internal evidence from his authentic writings suggest that he was raised by Christian parents.

 Ephrem is venerated as an example of monastic discipline in Eastern Christianity.
 In the Eastern Orthodox scheme of hagiography, Ephrem is counted as a Venerable Father (i.e., a sainted monk).
-His feast day is celebrated on 28 January and on the Saturday of the Venerable Fathers (Cheesefare Saturday), which is the Saturday before the beginning of Great Lent.
+His feast day is celebrated on January 28 and on the Saturday of the Venerable Fathers (Cheesefare Saturday), which is the Saturday before the beginning of Great Lent.

-On 5 October 1920, Pope Benedict XV proclaimed Ephrem a Doctor of the Church ("Doctor of the Syrians").
+On October 5, 1920, Pope Benedict XV proclaimed Ephrem a Doctor of the Church ("Doctor of the Syrians").

-The most popular title for Ephrem is Harp of the Spirit (Syriac: ܟܢܪܐ ܕܪܘܚܐ, Kenārâ d-Rûḥâ).
+The most popular title for Ephrem is Harp of the Spirit (ܟܢܪܐ ܕܪܘܚܐ).
 He is also referred to as the Deacon of Edessa, the Sun of the Syrians and a Pillar of the Church.

-His Roman Catholic feast day of 9 June conforms to his date of death.
-For 48 years (1920–1969), it was on 18 June, and this date is still observed in the Extraordinary Form.
+His Roman Catholic feast day of June 9 conforms to his date of death.
+For 48 years (1920–1969), it was on June 18, and this date is still observed in the Extraordinary Form.

 Ephrem is honored with a feast day on the liturgical calendar of the Episcopal Church (USA) on June 10.

-Ephrem is remembered in the Church of England with a commemoration on 9 June.
+Ephrem is remembered in the Church of England with a commemoration on June 9.